Picardy: Modern era

-In the 16th century, the government (military region) of Picardy was created.
+In the 15th century, the government (military region) of Picardy was created.
 This became a new administrative region of France, separate from what was historically defined as Picardy.
 The new Picardy included the Somme département, the northern half of the Aisne département and a small fringe in the north of the Oise département.

 In 1557, Picardy was invaded by Habsburg forces under the command of Emmanuel Philibert, Duke of Savoy.
 After a seventeen-day siege, St. Quentin would be ransacked, while Noyon would be burned by the Habsburg army.

 In the early 18th century, an infectious disease similar to English sweat originated from the region and spread across France.
 It was called Suette des picards or Picardy sweat.

 Sugar beet was introduced by Napoleon I during the Napoleonic Wars in the 19th century in order to counter the United Kingdom which had seized the sugar islands possessed by France in the Caribbean.
 The sugar industry has continued to play a prominent role in the economy of the region.

 One of the most significant historical events to occur in Picardy was the series of battles fought along the Somme during World War I. From September 1914 to August 1918, four major battles, including the Battle of the Somme, were fought by British, Commonwealth, French and German forces in the fields of Northern Picardy.

 Picardy today

 In 2009, the Regional Committee for local government reform proposed to reduce the number of French regions and cancel additions of new regions in the near future.
 Picardy would have disappeared and each department would have joined a nearby region.
 The Oise would have been incorporated in the Île-de-France, the Somme would have been incorporated in the Nord-Pas-de-Calais and Aisne would have been incorporated in the Champagne-Ardenne.
 The vast majority of Picards were opposed to this proposal and it was scrapped in 2010 (see newspaper: "Courrier Picard").

 Today, the modern region of Picardy no longer includes the coastline from Berck to Calais, via Boulogne (Boulonais), that is now in the Nord-Pas-de-Calais region but does incorporate the pays of Beauvaisis, Valois, Noyonnais, Laonnois, Soissonnais, Omois among other departments of France.
-The older definition of Picardy survives in the name of the Picard language which applies not only to the dialects of Picardy proper but also to the Romance dialects spoken in the Nord-Pas de Calais région, north of Picardy proper, and parts of the Belgian province of Hainaut.
+The older definition of Picardy survives in the name of the Picard language which applies not only to the dialects of Picardy proper but also to the Romance dialects spoken in the Nord-Pas de Calais region, north of Picardy proper, and parts of the Belgian province of Hainaut.